DamienPace15/anvil/provider/provider-README.md

 }
 ```

-Key rules:
+Rules:

-- The resource token follows the format `anvil:<cloud>:<PascalCaseName>`
+- Resource token format: `anvil:<cloud>:<PascalCaseName>`
-- Use `requiredInputs` to make properties mandatory (everything else is optional)
+- `requiredInputs` for mandatory properties, everything else is optional
-- Set `"isComponent": true` — Anvil resources are always component resources
+- `isComponent` is always `true`
-- The `types` section is for complex nested types and transform overrides
+- `types` section is for complex nested types and transform overrides

 ### Step 3: Create the Go component